zkhan122/sorabot-reddit/README.md

 and the developer (which in this case is your reddit username)

-8) And for the user agent you can put "<console:TEXT" (replacing "TEXT" with your own string text)
+8) And for the user agent you can put "<console:TEXT>" (replacing "TEXT" with your own string text)
 9) Then once thats done, you can access the code and then change the necessary arguments (NOTE: the parameter `samples` refers to the amount of posts (integer) in the subreddit you want to go through)
 10) Then run it!